Melting Point Determination

 Descriptions and Use of Melting Point Apparati

-Two types of melting point apparati are available in the Organic Chemistry teaching labs, the Fisher-Johns and the Mel-Temp.
+Three types of melting point apparati are available in the Organic Chemistry teaching labs, the Fisher-Johns, the Mel-Temp, and the DigiMelt.
 Explanations (including pictures) of how to take a melting point on each type of apparatus are linked on this website.

 Melting Point Movie